wikimedia/design-codex/packages/codex-docs/component-demos/text-area/text-area.md

 ### With icons

 TextArea can pass in a start icon and end icon as props.
 This example shows how to add icons to the component.
-Also see [Icon](./icon.md).
+Refer to [Icon](./icon.md).

 <cdx-demo-wrapper>
 <template v-slot:demo>